How do we develop new features?

 - Your Technical Account Manager (TAM) uses Trello to track the ideas and requests.

-- The TAMs meet regularly to review all our customers’ plans and timelines, to ensure we’re proactively getting issues into Next.
+- The TAMs meet regularly to review all our clients’ plans and timelines, to ensure we’re proactively getting issues into Next.

 Analysis and design